 Note that the grease interceptor must be cleaned/pumped out completely, a minimum of once every four months, or more frequently as determined by MTMSA, as needed to prevent carryover of grease into the MTMSA sewer system.

 The owner of the business is required to submit maintenance records to MTMSA on a biannual basis - March 1st and September 1st of each year.
-Click here for the maintenance form (form linked here)
+Click here for the required form (form linked here)